crispinprojects/speakingcalendar/README.md

 ### Tooltips

-* Talk Calendar also supports tooltips so that if you hover over a date in the month-view calendar the event details are displayed.
+A tooltip is a text bubble that displays event details when the mouse hovers over a day in the month-view calendar.
+I introduced tooltips because they can be a good accessibility feature.
+However, with some forms of visual impairment they can be problematic.
+Consequently, I have added an option in the preferences dialog to turn them off.

 ### Searching For Events